kwangok/Polaris_Project/README.md

-## Polaris_Project (Under Development)
+## NDI Polaris Sensor Tracker Project

  <p align="center">
   <img width="260" height="200"  src="https://github.com/ahmadkh1995/Polaris_Project/blob/master/Polaris_Vicra.jpg">
 </p>

-This is a project based on Polaris Vicra sensor and has been written in C++ Language and project folder's name is "alba".
+This is a project based on **NDI Polaris Vega sensor** (Also it can be used for Vicra Sensor) and has been written in C++ Language and project code for this framework is located in the folder "alba".

-3D Mechanical part of Rigid Body has been designed in FreeCad Design software.
+3D Mechanical part of Rigid Body has been designed in **FreeCad Design software** .

-The Simulation environment is V-REP and APIs has been developed in VS2015.
+The Simulation environment is **V-REP** and APIs has been developed in **Visual Studio 2015** .

 <br>
  <p align="center">